Panasthetik/Panasthetik/README.md

-- 👋 Hi, I’m @Panasthetik
+- Hi, I’m @Panasthetik
-- 👀 I’m interested in blockchain development (Solana, Near, Ethereum, Polygon).
+- I’m interested in blockchain development (Solana, Near) and Web/Mobile development.
-- 🌱 I’m currently learning Rust, React, Next.js.
+- I’m currently learning Rust, React, Next.js, Dart/Flutter.

 <!---
 Panasthetik/Panasthetik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.